elves/elvish/website/learn/effective-elvish.md

 those exact values back.
 Passing structured data is difficult with byte-based output, but trivial with value output.

-Besides `put`, many other builtin commands and modules that ship with Elvish also write to structured output, like `str:split`:
+Besides `put`, many other builtin commands and commands in builtin modules also write to structured output, like `str:split`:

 ```elvish-transcript
 ~> use str